My Fleet

 Recommended Engines

-Note: Estimated altitude and DV below taken from OpenRocket 1.1.0
+Note: Estimated altitude and DV below taken from OpenRocket 23.09, using tested delay times from NAR publications.

 Launched